FAQ

 How diverse is the counseling staff?

-At W&L, we are fortunate to have assembled a team with considerable professional diversity (professional counselors, clinical social workers, counseling/clinical psychologists, and a psychiatric nurse practitioner), gender diversity, racial/ethnic diversity, and diversity of sexual identity.
+At W&L, we are fortunate to have assembled a team with considerable professional diversity (professional counselors, clinical social workers, counseling/clinical psychologists, and telehealth providers), gender diversity, racial/ethnic diversity, and diversity of sexual identity.
 Each of these variables allows us to approach our work through a more inclusive lens.

 What if I need care after hours or on weekends?

-University Counseling is open 8:30AM-5:00PM Monday through Friday, when undergraduate classes are in session (9:00am-5:00pm when only Law is in session).
-We are closed for lunch between 12:00PM-1:00PM.
-After hours, counselors are on-call so students would call the Student Health Center at 540-458-8401 for urgent needs.
+University Counseling is open 8:30AM-5:00PM Monday through Friday (closed for lunch between 12PM-1PM).
+After hours, counselors are available by calling the UCC at 540-458-8590 and following the prompts.
+Students may also call the Student Health Center at 540-458-8401 for urgent needs.
 Emergency care, defined as need to protect from harm to self or others, is also available by calling Public Safety at 540-458-8999, the National Suicide Prevention Lifeline at 988, or 911.

 What if I just want medication?